quananhle/Python/Software Engineering Practicing/Concepts/1921. Eliminate Maximum Number of Monsters/README.md

 Return the maximum number of monsters that you can eliminate before you lose, or n if you can eliminate all the monsters before they reach the city.

 ---

+Example 1:

+Input: dist = [1,3,4], speed = [1,1,1]
+Output: 3
+Explanation:
+In the beginning, the distances of the monsters are [1,3,4].
+You eliminate the first monster.
+After a minute, the distances of the monsters are [X,2,3].
+You eliminate the second monster.
+After a minute, the distances of the monsters are [X,X,2].
+You eliminate the thrid monster.
+All 3 monsters can be eliminated.
+Example 2:

+Input: dist = [1,1,2,3], speed = [1,1,1,1]
+Output: 1
+Explanation:
+In the beginning, the distances of the monsters are [1,1,2,3].
+You eliminate the first monster.
+After a minute, the distances of the monsters are [X,0,1,2], so you lose.
+You can only eliminate 1 monster.
+Example 3:

+Input: dist = [3,2,4], speed = [5,3,2]
+Output: 1
+Explanation:
+In the beginning, the distances of the monsters are [3,2,4].
+You eliminate the first monster.
+After a minute, the distances of the monsters are [X,0,2], so you lose.
+You can only eliminate 1 monster.

+Constraints:

+n == dist.length == speed.length
+1 <= n <= 105
+1 <= dist[i], speed[i] <= 105

+---